 - Your bank can charge you the overdraft fees and interest established in your contract.

 - Generally charged on the highest amount overdrawn within the settlement period

 - Incompatible with any arrangement or similar fees

 - Not applicable to overdrafts caused by uncleared funds (technically overdrawn)

 - Can only be charged once, even if you are overdrawn more than once within the settlement period

 - Your bank must inform you and give you all the information you need to be certain that you are being charged correctly.

-- Also, your bank cannot charge you whatever it likes: the maximum limit is 2.5x the legal rate of interest.
+- Also, your bank cannot charge you whatever it likes: the maximum limit is 2.5x the

 - Some situations should not lead to you becoming overdrawn: charges on dormant accounts or an attachment order.

 One piece of advice: if you want to make sure you never become overdrawn, ask your bank in writing not to grant you an overdraft.